Recycling is wonderful. It helps us make sure that a lot of the plastic, glass, metal, and paper we use doesn’t end up as landfill.

 I’ve seen trays and trays of small water bottles stacked in the garages of even my most ecologically minded friends.
 I’m talking people who take climate change seriously, who worry about the toxic environment that we leave for our children, who teach their families the important role that we have as custodians of our planet.
 So, maybe there are some things that we should all know about the water in those plastic bottles – the ecological toll it takes in reaching our tables and the safety of drinking it.

 It takes one-quarter the volume of a plastic water bottle in fossil fuel just to manufacture it; add to that the huge amounts of energy used to transport that bottle at the several different stages of its manufacture, use, and disposal.
 Then we refrigerate it!
 It takes three times the volume of water to manufacture one bottle of water than it does to fill it; that water is mostly unusable afterwards because of the chemical production of plastics.
+Make sure you read here to know how to temporarily rent a dumpster and manage waste efficiently.

 It may shock you to know that, even in the U.S., our national recycle rate for PETs is only 23%.
 So, it’s important to create the habit of drinking tap water wherever safe, and take that habit with you to the places that don’t tend to recycle (like large commercial buildings, hotels, and conference centers).
 PETs (polyethylene terephthalates) that aren’t recycled photodegrade (rather than biodegrade), meaning they break down into increasingly smaller fragments over time; those fragments absorb additional toxins that pollute our waterways and contaminate our soil.
 Many of those plastic fragments and toxins end up deposited in our bodies!
 This happens because we eat the fish and animals that have ingested them.
 Research has shown that the plastic causes direct physical damage to our digestive system, and that the chemicals they harbor are endocrine disruptors, which interfere with a battery of biological processes, including fetal development.